What if I fail? Bouncing back on the USMLE Step 1

 It’s a question that most medical students contemplate at some point in the months (or years) before their USMLE Step 1 test day finally arrives.
-If you find yourself trying to answer that question, this blog post is intended to help you.
+If you find yourself trying to answer that question, this blog post by our top USMLE Step 1 tutor is intended to help you.

 GOOD LUCK!
-And as always, if you find yourself in need of a tutor, Elite Medical Prep is here to help!
+And as always, if you find yourself in need of a tutor, contact Elite Medical Prep for help!